legoatoom/MacroMachine/README.md

 No promises about the accuracy and reliability, if something goes wrong not my fault.

-I used pyinstaller to install it with `pyinstaller --onefile main.py -n=macromachine` make sure you have the libraies installed (see `main.py` for what imports I used).
+I used pyinstaller to install it with `pyinstaller --onefile main.py -n=macromachine` make sure you have the modules/packages/ect.. installed (see `main.py` for what imports I used).

 Then in you can run the macromachine file that was created via commandline.
 `macromachine` starts